ofiwg/libfabric/man/fi_msg.3.md

 unconnected endpoints, with the ability to control the receive operation per call through the use of flags.
 The fi_recvmsg function takes a struct fi_msg as input.

+## fi_rx_size_left

+The fi_rx_size_left call returns a lower bound on the number of receive operations that may be posted to the given endpoint without that operation returning -FI_EAGAIN.
+Depending on the specific details of the subsequently posted receive operations (e.g., number of iov entries, which receive function is called, etc.), it may be possible to post more receive operations than originally indicated by fi_rx_size_left.

+## fi_tx_size_left

+The fi_tx_size_left call returns a lower bound on the number of send operations that may be posted to the given endpoint without that operation returning -FI_EAGAIN.
+Depending on the specific details of the subsequently posted send operations (e.g., number of iov entries, which send function is called, etc.), it may be possible to post more send operations than originally indicated by fi_tx_size_left.

 # FLAGS